sebadel/adventofcode2020/README.md

 ### Part 2b
   - I really wanted to improve the solution with a recursive function; I couldn't do it without deep copying the instruction set - which is probably not very efficient.

+## Day 09: Protocol decryption
+### Part 1
+ - Had to isolate pair in a function - wish I could do without the nested loop.

+### Part 2
+ - too many off-by-one notations but works OK.